xddxdd/blog/source/_posts/en/article/random-notes/debian-10-on-openvz-6.lantian/index.md

 apt update
 ```

-While following the steps above I also uploaded the packages to my server.
+While following the steps above, I also uploaded the packages to my server.
 You may use them directly, but it's a bit dangerous since the packages aren't digitally signed:

 ```bash
 echo "deb [trusted=yes] http://lab.lantian.pub/glibc-for-debian-10-on-openvz ./" > /etc/apt/sources.list.d/glibc-for-debian-10-on-openvz.list